Kaley Cuoco Gave Fans A Glimpse Of Her Adorable Wedding Photos During Tour Of Her New Place

 Kaley Cuoco just gave her fans a glimpse of her adorable wedding photos during a tour of her new place, showing off the shots from her 2018 nuptials to Karl Cook.

-The actress showed off the photos in the Instagram Stories on Saturday as she showed off the efforts her assistant had taken to decorate the apartment where Kaley was staying in New York.
+The actress showed off the photos in the Instagram stories on Saturday as she showed off the efforts her assistant had taken to decorate the apartment where Kaley was staying in New York.
 Kaley shared that she woke up in the apartment, went to the refrigerator, and found that her assistant had covered it with personal photos.
 The fridge was decorated with pictures of Kaley’s beloved animals, her horse, and plenty of shots from the wedding including one where she and Karl posed with their dogs.

 While some of the pictures had already been published by People magazine in an exclusive glimpse at Kaley’s wedding, while others Kaley had shared on Instagram.
 But at least a few of the photos appeared to be new to the world, including some shots of their beloved animals.